Controversial Police Encounters Fast Facts

 April 15, 2015 - The city reaches a settlement with McDonald's family, agreeing to pay $5 million, though the family had not filed a lawsuit.

 November 19, 2015 - A judge in Chicago orders the city to release the police dashcam video that shows the shooting.
-For months, the city has fought attempts to have the video released to the public, saying it could jeopardize any ongoing investigation.
-The decision is the result of a Freedom of Information Act request filed earlier this year by freelance journalist Brandon Smith.
+For months, the city had fought attempts to have the video released to the public, saying it could jeopardize any ongoing investigation.
+The decision is the result of a Freedom of Information Act request filed earlier this year by freelance journalist, Brandon Smith.

-November 24, 2015 - Officer Jason Van Dyke is charged with first-degree murder in connection with the shooting death of McDonald.

-December 1, 2015 - Mayor Rahm Emanuel announces he has asked for the resignation of Chicago Police Superintendent Garry McCarthy.

-August 30, 2016 - Chicago Police Superintendent Eddie Johnson files administrative charges against six officers involved in the fatal shooting of McDonald.
+August 30, 2016 - Chicago Police Superintendent Eddie Johnson files administrative charges against six officers involved in the shooting.
 Five officers will have their cases heard by the Chicago Police Board, which will rule if the officers will be terminated.
 The sixth officer charged has resigned.

-March 2017 - Police Officer Jason Van Dyke is also indicted on 16 counts of aggravated battery with a firearm.
+March 2017 - Van Dyke is indicted on 16 additional counts of aggravated battery with a firearm.
 The new charges apparently correspond to each shot he fired at McDonald.

 2016 - Falcon Heights, Minnesota - Philando Castile

-July 6, 2016 - Philando Castile is shot and killed by a police officer during a traffic stop in Falcon Heights, Minnesota.
-His girlfriend, Diamond Reynolds, live-streams the aftermath of the confrontation with the police officer, and says Castile was reaching for his identification when he was shot.
+July 6, 2016 - Police officer Jeronimo Yanez shoots and kills Philando Castile during a traffic stop in Falcon Heights.
+Castile's girlfriend, Diamond Reynolds, live-streams the aftermath of the confrontation, and says Castile was reaching for his identification when he was shot.

-July 6, 2016 - Philando Castile is shot and killed by a police officer during a traffic stop in Falcon Heights, Minnesota.
-His girlfriend, Diamond Reynolds, live-streams the aftermath of the confrontation with the police officer, and says Castile was reaching for his identification when he was shot.
+July 6, 2016 - Police officer Jeronimo Yanez shoots and kills Philando Castile during a traffic stop in Falcon Heights.
+Castile's girlfriend, Diamond Reynolds, live-streams the aftermath of the confrontation, and says Castile was reaching for his identification when he was shot.

-November 16, 2016 - Police officer Jeronimo Yanez, who fatally shot Castile, is charged with second-degree manslaughter and two felony counts of dangerous discharge of a firearm.

 2016 - Tulsa, Oklahoma - Terence Crutcher